Here’s why your upload speed can be faster than your download speed and how to fix it:

 If you want to understand why your upload speed is faster than your download speed and how to fix it, then this article is for you.

 Table of Contents

-- Why Is My Upload Speed Faster Than My Download?
+- Why Is Your Upload Speed Faster Than Your Download Speed?

 - Internet Speeds Explained: What Is a Good Speed?